denyshon/tg-load/README.md

 - `/unban_users [user_id] [user_id] … [user_id]` [*admin only*]<br>
   Allow the users with the given IDs to use the bot
 ### Mentions
 You can mention the bot to force handling of the message you are replying to.
-Please make sure to reply to the message containing link(s), not one with downloaded content.
+Please make sure to reply to the message containing link(s), not the one with downloaded content.
 Links in your message with the mention will also be handled as usual.
 ### Limitations
 - Make sure to limit Instagram requests according to Instagram's limitations for a single account.
 - Limit the number of videos/audios being downloaded simultaneously.
 Remember, that for each of them a new process is created, so too high a number may lead to the bot's temporare unavailability and even a crash.
 The timeouts (*remember to adjust them* if needed) help deal with that, but do not solve the problem.